DataDog/hiring-engineers/answers.md

 ### Setup

-I chose to use Docker since containers are much more lightweight than VMs.
+I chose to use **Docker** since containers are much more lightweight than VMs.
 To do this, I created a container using the `datadog/agent` image, and followed Datadog's [Docker setup documentation](https://docs.datadoghq.com/agent/basic_agent_usage/docker).

 Afterwards, I installed [Datadog Agent v6](https://app.datadoghq.com/account/settings#agent/mac) on my host machine, which runs OS X.

 ## Collecting Metrics

 ### Adding tags and visualizing on the Host Map page
-To add host tags, I needed to edit the config file then verify that the tags were properly added by checking the web UI.
+To add host tags, I needed to edit the agent config file.
 I used vim to open `~/.datadog-agent/datadog.yaml` (which is a symlink to the real location in `/opt/datadog-agent/`) and added the following lines:

 ```yaml
 tags: